-It’s a risk that must be taken when sponsoring a sports star or an athlete: that they might, unfortunately, find themselves injured and out of the game – for a few weeks, am entire season, or even longer.
+It’s a risk that must be taken into account when sponsoring a sports star or an athlete: that they might, unfortunately, find themselves injured and out of the game – for a few weeks, an entire season, or even longer.

 Of course, this can have a hugely negative impact on the visibility that they have on the track, court, field – or whichever arena it is that they’re reliably expected to be performing upon.
 Those sponsoring them are relying on them being present in order to ensure their brand’s coverage, so an injury can really throw off a sports sponsorship campaign – one that has potentially had a huge amount of time and money invested into it.

 So, what factors do we need to weigh up when it comes to injuries and sports sponsorship?

 Many of the biggest sports stars are as influential outside the pitch/court/track/as they are on it, so if you’re sponsoring an athlete it’s likely to be a good business decision to leverage part of your campaign towards activities outside of these arenas – whether that’s as a brand champion, in TV advertising, or in campaigns across social media.
 Ensuring that your sponsorship campaign includes more than a name or logo on a sweater, and instead utilizes every avenue possible for exposure, means that if your chosen athlete does injure themselves you have other avenues to explore to ensure your campaign can still be a success.

 Ensuring loyalty and visibility